mwiens91/sm64-route-optimizer/README.md

 ### MIPS is a menace

 The MIPS star becomes available in the basement at 15 stars and again at 50 stars.
-The second MIPS star that appears at 50 can be problematic.
+The second MIPS star that appears at 50 stars can be problematic.
 If at 50 stars you're already in the basement, reaching MIPS is quick.
 However, if at 50 stars you're already upstairs, travel time to reach MIPS can be significant.
 To reach MIPS and get back where you were, you'd need to enter a course, exit the course through the start menu to return to the lobby, walk downstairs, capture MIPS, enter another course, exit again through the menu, and head back upstairs.
 Depending on your speed, this can take close to 30 seconds or longer.

 The optimizer may generate a route requiring you to return downstairs for MIPS after you've already left the basement.
 In this case, it may be